elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-do-political-and-economic-factors-serve-as-environmental-and-societal-determinants-of-health.md

 url: /learn/health-studies/questions/how-do-political-and-economic-factors-serve-as-environmental-and-societal-determinants-of-health
 score: -1.0
 related_article1:
-    id: 162964
+    id: 162955
+    title: >-
-    title: What is the significance of the null hypothesis in hypothesis testing?
+        What is the primary focus of epidemiology in terms of disease frequency and distribution?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-significance-of-the-null-hypothesis-in-hypothesis-testing
+    url: /learn/health-studies/questions/what-is-the-primary-focus-of-epidemiology-in-terms-of-disease-frequency-and-distribution
 related_article2:
-    id: 162967
+    id: 162973
-    title: How have key figures and milestones influenced the historical development of epidemiology?
+    title: >-
+        What are the differences between primary and secondary data in epidemiologic research?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-have-key-figures-and-milestones-influenced-the-historical-development-of-epidemiology
+    url: /learn/health-studies/questions/what-are-the-differences-between-primary-and-secondary-data-in-epidemiologic-research
 related_article3:
-    id: 162973
+    id: 163012
-    title: What are the differences between primary and secondary data in epidemiologic research?
+    title: >-
+        Who are some key figures in the historical development of epidemiology, and what were their contributions?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-differences-between-primary-and-secondary-data-in-epidemiologic-research
+    url: /learn/health-studies/questions/who-are-some-key-figures-in-the-historical-development-of-epidemiology-and-what-were-their-contributions
 related_article4:
-    id: 162962
+    id: 163023
+    title: >-
-    title: What are the advantages of using random sampling in biostatistics?
+        How are confidence intervals used to interpret the precision of an estimate in epidemiologic research?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-advantages-of-using-random-sampling-in-biostatistics
+    url: /learn/health-studies/questions/how-are-confidence-intervals-used-to-interpret-the-precision-of-an-estimate-in-epidemiologic-research
 related_article5:
-    id: 162959
+    id: 162967
-    title: What are the main components of the PICO framework in clinical research?
+    title: >-
+        How have key figures and milestones influenced the historical development of epidemiology?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-main-components-of-the-pico-framework-in-clinical-research
+    url: /learn/health-studies/questions/how-have-key-figures-and-milestones-influenced-the-historical-development-of-epidemiology
 ---

 &nbsp;